SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

 ![Failed Qualiy Gate](img/sq-analysis-report-failed.png)

 ### Automatically Analyze Branches and Decorate Pull Requests (SonarQube Commercial Editions)
 This extension allows automatic analysis of all branches and pull-requests which enables early discovery of bugs and security vulnerabilities prior to a merge.
 Branches and PRs get their own Quality Gate status and results are pushed right to your project space.

 ![Branches](img/branches.png)

-If you configure your build definition as a build validation for pull requests of that project (this can be done in 'Branch Policies'), SonarQube will also analyze the code changes and decorate the pull request with comments and overall status so that you can merge with confidence.
+It's easy to add non-disruptive code quality checks right into your Azure DevOps workflow.
+Simply add SonarQube to your build pipeline definition and you're on your way to only promoting quality code.
+SonarQube analyzes the code changes and decorates pull request with comments and overall status -> _merge with confidence!_

 ![Build Config](img/Build-pipeline.png)